Room 17 Junior Primary Assembly

+The Harmony Week Parade was very successful with students dressed in beautiful national costumes or wearing orange.
 A highlight of the week was the shared lunch.
-All the Year 2 classes came together for lunch.
+The students came together for lunch.
 We certainly had a variety of delicious food from many different countries.
 It was great that many parents and other family members were able to join us.

-National Day of Action against Bullying and Violence was on Friday 17th March 2017.
+National Day of Action against Bullying and Violence was on Friday 16th March 2018.

 ‘TAKE A STAND TOGETHER BULLYING NO WAY!’ was the main focus.
 The students learnt to identify what ‘Bullying’ behaviour was and to take an active role as bystanders to help those being bullied if the need arose.
 They also learnt strategies to use, if they themselves were being bullied.
-The students created poems, role played, made badges, viewed videos and listened to raps and songs against ‘Bullying.
+The students created poems, role played, , viewed videos and listened to raps and songs against ‘Bullying.

 Year 2 Geography Inquiry Unit

 We are well into our geography inquiry unit.